mnlmato/harrypotter/README.md

 # Android Kotlin Project with MVVM

 This is a sample project written in Kotlin using MVVM, Use Case and the Repository Pattern.
 The project includes the following test:

 -  Unit Test with JUnit, MockK and Kotest
 -  Integration Test with MockWebServer
 -  Instrumented Test  using the Page Object Pattern

 The UI is built with Jetpack Compose, Glide, Animations, Material3 and it supports Dark Mode.
 The ViewModel is using LiveData and Coroutines.
-The Data Layer is using Retrofit and Gson.
-The Dependency Injection is implemented with Hilt.
+The Data Layer is using Retrofit and Gson and the Dependency Injection is implemented with Hilt.

 ## Video demo